Weaverville Daily Weather Forecast - NewsBreak

 Weaverville Daily Weather Forecast

-WEAVERVILLE, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+WEAVERVILLE, CA(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind